 Other Tips for Caring for Your Toothless Dog

 Teeth or no teeth, all dogs like to chew.
 Try offering your dog a soft rubber chew toy, like a puppy Kong.
-Even if they are just gumming it, they will still enjoy the experience.
+Even if they are just gumming it, they will still enjoy the chewing experience.
 It helps to massage the gums and gives them a fun activity during downtime.

-You can even spice up his chew by adding a small dab of dog-safe peanut butter or coconut oil on the toy.
+You can even spice up his chew by adding a small dab of dog-safe peanut butter or coconut oil to the toy.
 It will provide a good tongue and jaw workout for your toothless wonder.

 Many natural chews are too hard for a dog with no teeth to enjoy safely, but that doesn’t mean that he’s totally out of luck.
-There are some chews that are soft enough for your dog to gum, like dehydrated sweet potato chips.
+There are some chews that are soft enough for your dogs to gum, like dehydrated sweet potato chips.